Patient's Query

 Welcome back to icliniq.com.

 T4, T3, and TSH are thyroid function tests.
-Sometimes, the palpitation may be due to a thyroid problem.
-Holter monitoring is continuous ECG recording for 24 hours to find out any cause of palpitation.
-Your resting ECG, TMT, and 2D echo are normal.
-That is why your doctor said your heart is normal.
+Sometimes, palpitations may be due to a thyroid problem.
+Holter monitoring involves continuous ECG recording for 24 hours to identify any cause of palpitations.
+Your resting ECG, treadmill test (TMT), and 2D echocardiogram are normal, which is why your doctor said your heart is normal.
 Continue what you are doing.
-Be happy.
-Do not worry.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!